 Worldwide investment income is subject to German income tax at 25 percent plus solidarity surcharge plus church tax (where applicable).
 The tax is generally withheld at the source.
 The tax withheld is final unless one of the following applies.

 A standard annual deduction of EUR801/EUR1,602 (single/married) is offset against the taxable part of worldwide investment income.
-Investment income includes interest, dividends, and gains from the sale of shares purchased after 31 December 2008.
+Investment income includes interest, dividends and gains from the sale of shares.

 Special rules are in place for mutual funds which do not fulfil the registration / publication requirements in Germany.

 Gains derived by an individual from the sale of non-business property other than shares are not subject to tax, except in cases where the asset has not been held for the required holding period or where certain thresholds are exceeded.
 For real property, tax will be due on the gain if on the date of sale the property has been held 10 years or less (exemptions exist for the sale of the taxpayer's residence).
 Even if the asset has not been held for the required holding periods mentioned earlier, the gain will be tax-free if all gains in a calendar year are less than EUR600 in total.

 See earlier for taxation of dividends and interest.